jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 To successfully complete this challenge as a team you must:

 - Present to your coach your virtual network design.
 This must include at a network topology diagram and an IP address plan.
-- Present the virtual network deployment in your subscription (only deploy after you've agreed with both your coach and team your network design)
+- Present the virtual network deployment in your subscription (only deploy after you've agreed with both your coach and team your network design).
-- Present the cross-premises connection in your subscription
+- Present the cross-premises connection in your subscription.
 - Validate your hybrid connection to the on-premises network from Azure
-- Implement a solution that alerts when the connectivity between Azure and on-premises is down
+- Implement a solution that alerts when the connectivity between Azure and on-premises is down.
-- Discuss the decisions of the proposed solution that impact security, reliability, and cost
+- Discuss the decisions of the proposed solution that impact security, reliability, and cost.
-- Demonstrate secure remote access
+- Demonstrate secure remote access.

 ## References